Frequently Asked Questions (FAQs)

 Q: My patch file is bigger than the modified file!
 Why?

-Q: How can I further reduce the size of the patch file?
+Q: How can I further reduce the size of the patch or hash file?

 Q: Are patch files encrypted?